 I started to cough.
 My cough was continuous and extreme.
 At the end

 of each episode, I felt as if I wanted to vomit and I in fact dry

 heaved and gagged at the end of each coughing session.
 I know this

 is distasteful, but it was what happened.
 I continued this way for

 about an hour.
 With a Sherpa behind me, I never felt in jeopardy.

 I did know, however, that my summit bid was at serious risk.
 Moving

-slowly, I was the last person of the AC team on the
+slowly, I was the last person of the AC team on the Hill.
+I drank

-thought deeply and carefully about turning around.
+and carefully about turning around.
 My decision was based primarily

 on not getting better and considered my ability to safely descend

 And the team.

 I am very happy that Haraldur Olafsson from Iceland competed his

 Grand Slam (7 summits plus North and South Poles) on this expedition.